Welcome to 15 Animals That Hibernate.

 These dwarf lemurs are cute little creatures with big eyes and human-like hands.
 They are called fat-tailed because the fat from the food that they consume gets stored in their tails.

-They are active during the night and sleep through the day.
-They can grow around 0.6 ounces in weight.
+They are active during the night and sleep through the day and can grow around 0.6 ounces in weight.

-They hibernate for about six months during the winter.
-During this time, they utilize the fat stored in their bodies from foods they ate in the warm season.
+During hibernation, they utilize the fat stored in their bodies from foods they ate in the warm season.
 They go into deep sleep bringing their heart rate to meager.

 They like to live in forests; you might notice frogs in swamps.
-They are yellowish-green colored with a dark eye mask.
 If you encounter a frog that does not have a dark mask around its eyes, it’s probably not a wood frog.

 Wood frogs can grow in the range of 2 to 2.8 inches.
 These creatures are not picky when finding a habitat for hibernation.
 They reside in their existing habitats by burying themselves under leaves.